7 reasons why software development projects succeed

 3. Involve end-users

-Whether the software is to be used by internal or external users, it is important to understand what they need.
+Whether the software is to be used by internal or external users, it is essential to understand what they need.
 Ignoring this fact often leads to developing a product that nobody uses as the people responsible for providing the requirements failed to engage end-users in the project.
 Remember to communicate with both your co-workers and customers to prioritise their needs, as this will ensure project success.
-It is extremely helpful to ask for their requirements at the beginning, as well as for their feedback during the development.
+It is beneficial to ask for their requirements at the beginning, as well as for their feedback during the development.

 4. Work on internal communication